 - If the editor wants a revised versions submit that (see advise below).
 Otherwise consider if the manuscript has something to say that is worth publishing.
 If yes find another journal and submit a revised version.
 It is very common that manuscripts need to be submitted to several journals before they are finally accepted for submission.

 If you submit a revised version to the same journal ensure you submit a detailed author response / comment detailing your response to the raised criticism.
 This is usually done by citing referee and give a rather detailed response to each comment from the referee.
-Remember that some of reviewers comments may be very good improving the manuscript while other comments might be based on a misunderstanding and should not be followed.
+Remember that some of reviewers comments may be very good improving the manuscript while other comments might be based on a misunderstanding or an opinion you don’t agree with.
 However, the latter can’t be ignored with silence, you still need to comment on these in a polite manner.
 You need to make some argument if you don’t follow some of the reviewers comments.
 Some more transparent journals (such as the BMC-series) publish all versions of the manuscript, all reviewers comments (with names) and all author responses.
 See some of these examples of referee statements and author responses / comments (read Author comments in the examples below):

 - Evaluation of dipstick analysis among elderly residents to detect bacteriuria: a cross-sectional study in 32 nursing homes (Sometimes you get reviewer comments that are not very helpful.
-Reviewer 2 in this example made some very odd comments and the puzzled authors try to respond to these).
+Reviewer John Lott in this example made some very odd comments and the puzzled authors try to respond to these – labelled reviewer #2 in the author response).

 - Urine culture doubtful in determining etiology of diffuse symptoms among elderly individuals: a cross-sectional study of 32 nursing homes